Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/standard-responses.md

 <ol start="6"><li>In the bot <b>Response</b> editor, you can override the default Bot Response for this channel using basic editor controls on the <b>Simple Mode</b> tab, or write custom JavaScript for the response on the <b>Advanced Mode</b> tab as follows:</li></ol>

   * **Simple Mode** – Enter the text for the default standard response.
 For example, *There* you are, I was ~hoping~ you would return soon! and then optionally, format the text using the formatting buttons for bold, italics, header styles, hyperlinks, ordered and unordered lists, and inserting a line.
-For more information, refer to [Using the Prompt Editor](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/prompt-editor/).
+For more information. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/dialogs/prompt-editor/#prompt-editor" target="_blank">Learn more</a>.
   * **Advanced Mode** – Enter JavaScript to override the channel message as described in the following code examples.

 !!!note